 Subscribe to our mailing list.
 We'll let you know of upcoming events.

 Our Mission - To ensure that arts education in all of the arts is a priority in schools for every student.
-Our Vision - To ensure that arts education in all of the arts is a priority in schools for every student.
+Our Vision - To impact the lives of students through education in all the arts; leading to success in all aspects of life.

 Our arts education advocacy organization, artsBASICS (Bridging Arts Strategies between Communities and Schools) was formed in response to the findings of an arts education audit taken of the Davenport Community Schools.
 This Community Audit was provided by the John F. Kennedy Center for the Performing Arts and served as the foundation of a grant received by our group for the school year of 2010-2011 to improve the access and quality of arts education experiences in selected schools towards the goal of becoming arts education model schools.
 Two elementary schools, one middle school, and one high school were selected.